NguyenAnh28/ai-blog-generator-interview-Ryan/README.md

 - The SEO metrics in `seo_fetcher.py` are currently mocked.
 Replace with real API calls if needed.
 - The AI generation will use OpenAI if an API key is provided, otherwise falls back to mock data.
-- The scheduler runs daily at midnight - adjust the schedule in `app.py` if needed.
+- The scheduler runs daily at midnight - adjust the schedule in `app.py` or via environment variables.

 ## Error Handling